wjdhamilton/dry-rb.org/source/gems/dry-initializer/custom-plugins.html.md

 * register a builder when extending klass with the plugin.

-In the following example we add plugin that reports a value of the argument into stdin:
+In the following example we add a plugin that reports a value of the argument into stdin:

 ### String-Builder Example